 contracts manager work roles.

-It is possible to gain access to the role by starting as a contracts assistant before moving into a management position, but candidates normally need experience in working directly with contracts and have backgrounds in civil engineering.
+It is possible to gain access to the role by starting as a contracts assistant before moving into a management position.
+Still, candidates typically need experience working directly with contracts and a background in civil engineering.
 A degree in Construction Project Management can also be seen as a necessity.

-Contracts managers will need to have good levels of commercial awareness, organisational skills, and the ability to multitask across several projects.
-Similarly, they must be personable people who are able to maintain good working relationships across all levels of personnel.
+Contract managers must have good levels of commercial awareness, organisational skills, and the ability to multitask across several projects.
+Similarly, they must be personable people who can maintain good working relationships across all levels of personnel.